dcos/dcos-website/src/blog/2016-12-21_package_storage.md

 The service [cassandra] version [1.0.4-2.2.5] has been started
 ```

-Running `dcos package list` or looking at the "Services" view in the DC/OS UI will show both of them up and running!
-To terminate them, the older command `dcos package uninstall <name>` can be used.
+Running `dcos package list` or looking at the **Services** tab in the DC/OS UI will show both of them up and running!
+To terminate them, the command `dcos package uninstall <name>` can be used.

 # Future Plans